rakaiskandar/gigih-hands-on/README.md

 # Repository for hands on GIGIH 3.0
-Collection hands on from GIGIH 3.0
+Collection hands on/homework from GIGIH 3.0

 ## Tech Stack
 - HTML